simonemberton/Introduction_to_Creative_Coding/Week_05/README.md

 ```

 *****
-## Task 4 - Adding lots of data to an Array
+## Task 4 - Adding lots of data to an Array (and making a gradient)

 Lets imagine that we want array of numbers from 0 to 255.